-Warning: The manufacturer has specified a set of temperature and humidity ranges in which the 1/4-inch data cartridge can operate with ease.
+Warning: The manufacturer has specified a set of temperature and humidity ranges in which the 1/4-inch tape cartridge can operate with ease.
 Only regular cleaning procedures are required when operating the cartridge within this range.
-The risk of possible data loss is increased if 1/4-inch tape cartridges are operated, stored, or shipped outside the temperature or humidity ranges shown in the following table.
+The risk of possible data loss is increased if 1/4-inch tape cartridges are operated, stored, or shipped outside the temperature or humidity ranges shown below.